Transformers · OrevateAI

 What is the difference between galletas and cookies?

-How can I make my galletas crispier?
+How do I make my galletas less crumbly?

 What is the best way to store homemade galletas?